Hong Kong War Diary

 Nonuniformed Civilians

 Click on one of the units in the pop-up list you see when your cursor is on 'Search Garrison' to the left.
+(If your interest is in photos of war graves, please follow this link.)

 Search Garrison